I’m often asked, “Why are you running”? The short answer is I care about our children, their families, and our community.

 - James Island Parks and Recreation, commissioner

-- James Island Charter High School Board of Directors, member
+- James Island Charter High School Board of Directors, community member

 - Stiles Point School Improvement Council, member